Aalto-LeTech/jsav-exercise-recorder/README.md

 algorithm visualization exercises.
 The data format for recording the exercises is [JSON-based Algorithm Animation Language](https://github.com/Aalto-LeTech/JAAL/).

-This repository also contains **New JSAV Exercises** which were developed for teaching and research on Aalto University course *CS-A1141/-43 Data Structures and Algorithm Y*.
-This repository has a testbench which allows running each exercise independently, without OpenDSA or any learning management system, to develop the exercises and the JSAV Exercise Recorder.
+This repository has also been used to develop new JSAV exercises for teaching and research on Aalto University course *CS-A1141/-43 Data Structures and Algorithm Y*.
+The exercises have been moved to a separate [JSAV-exercises repository](https://github.com/Aalto-LeTech/JSAV-exercises), but are still available in this repository as a git submodule to allow easy testing of the exercise recorder.

 For an easy introduction to the exercises and the Recorder, see the section *Introduction with testbench*.